Michael D. Wysocki

 Having tried cases in over 60 Texas counties, countless bench trials and

 jury trials, Mr. Wysocki’s experience in the courtroom is unmatched.

 He focuses on family law litigation across the state of Texas, representing

-men and women in divorce, child custody, and complex property division
+men and women in

-cases.
+property division cases.
 Michael also has training in Collaborative Law, Mediation, and

 other forms of Alternative Dispute Resolution.

 summa cum laude graduate of The University of Texas at Tyler, Mr. Wysocki later earned

 his law degree from Texas Tech University School of Law, where he graduated